Maria Auxiliadora Water Project – Paraguay

 Barrio Xxx Xxxxx, Maria Auxiliadora, Arquitecto Tomás Romero Pereira District, Department of Itapúa, Paraguay

 Xxx Xxxxx is a small agricultural community in the southern department of Itapúa, nestled within what remains of the Paraguayan Atlantic Forest.
-2017 unofficial census data reports that 36 families and over 200 people live in the community, with many more children that commute from surrounding communities to attend the school which offers primary and an accelerated high school program.
+2017 unofficial census data reports that 36 families and over 200 people live in the community, with many more children than commute from surrounding communities to attend the school which offers primary and an accelerated high school programs.

 Most families are subsistence farmers, with their primary source of income based around the production of soy, wheat, corn, beets and carrots cultivated for exportation.
 The community’s small producers and women’s committee also produce a variety of animal products and artisanal items that they sell locally and in the nearby pueblo of Maria Auxiliadora.
 Much of social life revolves around the church and school events, community organizational group meetings, and soccer games that are held most Sundays.

 While most highly populated areas in Paraguay have access to running water, there are still many interior communities that lack access to potable water, resulting in higher rates of illness, inappropriate waste management, and poor sanitation practices.

 Many families in Xxx Xxxxx have a shallow common well on their property or are within walking distance of one, but recurring dry summers have made it so that a reliable water source is not always available for drinking, animal care, or crop production.
 Intensively farmed soy and unsustainable farming practices have resulted in substantial water contamination.
 Disease from waterborne illness is a consistent issue for many families.